Received a Migration Notice?

 If you haven’t made a claim for Universal Credit by your ‘final deadline’ (i.e. within a month of their ‘deadline day’) then your legacy benefits will have already ended.

-If you go on to claim Universal Credit then that claim will start from the date you submit the claim so there will be a gap between your legacy benefits ending and Universal Credit starting, and you will not be entitled to any Transitional Protection.
+You can still make a claim for Universal Credit, but it will start from the date you submit the claim so there will be a gap between your legacy benefits ending and Universal Credit starting, and you will not be entitled to any Transitional Protection.

 (See Transitional Protection for information)